 * * * *

 (2.17) A checklist of all the malfunction criteria in sections (e), (f), and (g) and the corresponding diagnostic noted by fault code for each malfunction criterion.
-The manufacturer shall use the formats of the checklists detailed in Attachments G and H of ARB Mail-Out #MSC 09-22, July 7, 2009, incorporated by reference.
+For checklists submitted before January 1, 2027, the manufacturer shall use the formats of the checklists detailed in Attachments G and H of ARB Mail-Out #MSC 09-22, July 7, 2009, incorporated by reference.
+For checklists submitted before January 1, 2027, the manufacturer may elect to use CARB form ECCD/OBD-119 “HD OBD Diesel Monitoring Requirements Checklist,” July 2024, for diesel engines and ECCD/OBD-118 “HD OBD Gasoline Monitoring Requirements Checklist,” July 2024, for gasoline engines, both incorporated by reference.
+For checklists submitted on or after January 1, 2027, the manufacturer shall use CARB form ECCD/OBD-119 “HD OBD Diesel Monitoring Requirements Checklist,” July 2024, for diesel engines and ECCD/OBD-118 “HD OBD Gasoline Monitoring Requirements Checklist,” July 2024, for gasoline engines.

 * * * *